socram8888/orca.pet/tonyhax/index.md

 ### Consoles

-I've personally only attempted this with a PAL SCPH-102 PSone, but according to Martin Korth's documentation this should work with:
+After receiving multiple reports testing on different consoles, it seems that tonyhax works with:

- * Every PAL console.
+ * Every PAL PlayStation 1 console.
- * Every NTSC-U console **except** the very early SCPH-1000.
+ * Every NTSC-U PlayStation 1 console **except** the very early SCPH-1000.
+ * Every PAL and NTSC-U PlayStation 2 with model number SCPH-39xxx or lower.
  * NetYaroze consoles.

 However, this will **not** work with:

  * Japanese NTSC-J consoles (stubbed/bugged CD unlock).
- * NTSC-U SCPH-1000 consoles (BIOS predates the introduction of the CD unlock command).
+ * NTSC-U PlayStation 1 SCPH-1000 consoles (BIOS predates the introduction of the CD unlock command).
- * ~~PlayStation 2 consoles~~ Information at the moment is contradictory. no$psx documentation states it is not compatible, and [one Redditor tried it and it failed](https://www.reddit.com/r/psx/comments/m33b00/tonyhax_softmod_backup_loader_thing_using_thps23/gqoo4jk).
-However there's [another video on Twitter](https://twitter.com/xecut1onr/status/1370984402809946114) that tested it on video and it worked.
-Further research is needed.
+ * PlayStation 2 consoles with model number SCPH-50000 or newer (this revision replaced the disc controller and got the backdoor removed).

+These consoles might be able to boot the exploit, but the CD patch that allows booting from burned media will not work.

 ### Incompatible games